 As an example, we take the baseline temperature setpoint as $22.5\degree$C, and consider a customer that every day increases the setpoint by $1\degree$C in $5-6$ PM and decreases the setpoint by $0.5\degree$C in the off-peak times.
-We will see later that even such a small change of the setpoint of the AC can yield substantial increases in the utility of the participating users, which in our case is a group of fifty homes.
-In fact, we will also see that with the same small changes the incentives to the users can be tuned to achieve different trade-offs, either just a utility increase for the users, just savings to the LSE (of the order of eighty dollars in our case) or any objective that chooses some appropriate mix of the two.
+We will see later that even such a small change of the setpoint of the AC, the incentives to the users (a group of fifty homes) can be tuned to achieve different trade-offs: either just a utility increase for the users, just savings to the LSE (of the order of eighty dollars in our case) or any objective that chooses some appropriate mix of the two.
 This result is under the implicit assumption that the LSE in question is a price-taker so that changes in its demand profile are assumed not to perturb the prices.
 The shifting of daily energy usage could potentially cause a small increase in the mean and deviation of the internal home temperature, which is a discomfort cost borne by the customer.
-In our system (that we are currently developing, and whose ideal performance we wish to analyze in this paper), the LSE awards a number of ``Energy Coupons'' to the customer in proportion to his usage at the non-peak times, and these coupons are used as tickets for a lottery conducted by the LSE.
+In our approach, the LSE awards a number of ``Energy Coupons'' to the customer in proportion to his usage at the non-peak times, and these coupons are used as tickets for a lottery conducted by the LSE.
 A higher number of coupons would be obtained by choosing an option that potentially entails more discomfort, and would also imply a higher probability of winning at the lottery.
-Since the customers do not observe the impact of day-ahead prices on a day-to-day basis nor do they see the aggregate demand at the LSE, the lottery scheme serves as a mechanism to transfer some of this information over to the customers by coupling them.
+Since the customers do not observe the variation of day-ahead prices on a day-to-day basis nor do they see the aggregate demand at the LSE, the lottery scheme serves as a light-weight and easy to implement mechanism to transfer some of this information over to the customers by coupling them.
 We will explicitly demonstrate the advantage of this coupling over an individual incentive scheme (a fixed reward for peak time reductions) that serves as a benchmark for the comparison.